hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Clustering keys, for example in [Snowflake](https://docs.snowflake.com/en/user-guide/tables-clustering-keys), are more flexible.
 You can define clustering key on multiple columns.
+BigQuery actually allows both partitioning and clustering.
+You can use any [combination](https://cloud.google.com/bigquery/docs/clustered-tables) of the two methods.

 Clustering or partitioning is primarily useful on larger tables (think > 1 TB).
 With smaller ones, the overhead of shuffling data might not be worth it.
 If you are paying for the time that database does something, as in Snowflake, you